Duke Xiao of Qin: Land Reclamation Order

 Encouraged by Shang Yang, Duke Xiao of Qin decided to implement domestic reforms.
 However, these faced strong opposition from conservative nobles such as Gan Long and Du Zhi.
-After intense debates, Duke Xiao issued the Land Reclamation Order (垦草令) in 359 BCE, considered the prelude to full-scale reform.
+After intense debates, Duke Xiao issued the Land Reclamation Order (垦草令) in 359 BC, considered the prelude to full-scale reform.

 The decree focused on stimulating agricultural production, suppressing commerce, reshaping social values to elevate the prestige of agriculture, curbing the privileges of nobles and officials, involving aristocrats in farm labor, unifying tax collection systems, and introducing other foundational policies.

 First Phase of Reform

-Following the success of the Land Reclamation Order, Duke Xiao appointed Shang Yang as zuo shuzhang (左庶长, Left Assistant Chancellor) in 356 BCE to carry out the first phase of comprehensive reforms.
+Following the success of the Land Reclamation Order, Duke Xiao appointed Shang Yang as zuo shuzhang (左庶长, Left Assistant Chancellor) in 356 BC to carry out the first phase of comprehensive reforms.

 The main measures included: reforming household registration, implementing the "mutual responsibility system" (连坐法), enforcing strict military laws, awarding military merit, abolishing hereditary privileges (世卿世禄), establishing a twenty-rank system of military nobility, encouraging agriculture and textile production, punishing private disputes, codifying laws into the Qin Legal Code (秦律), and promoting the nuclear family system.

 These reforms began to strengthen Qin’s national power.
-In 358 BCE, Qin defeated Han at Xishan (present-day west of Mount Xiong'er, Henan).
-In 357 BCE, King Xuan of Chu sent his right court minister Hei to marry Duke Xiao’s daughter and form an alliance with Qin.
-In 355 BCE, Duke Xiao held a summit with King Hui of Wei at Duping (modern-day Chengcheng County, Shaanxi), marking Qin’s re-entry into interstate diplomacy.
+In 358 BC, Qin defeated Han at Xishan (present-day west of Mount Xiong'er, Henan).
+In 357, King Xuan of Chu sent his right court minister Hei to marry Duke Xiao’s daughter and form an alliance with Qin.
+In 355, Duke Xiao held a summit with King Hui of Wei at Duping (modern-day Chengcheng County, Shaanxi), marking Qin’s re-entry into interstate diplomacy.

 Second Phase of Reform

 Xianyang, the new capital, was located in the Guanzhong Plain, north of a plateau and south of the Wei River, with access to the Yellow River and Hangu Pass via the Wei River corridor.
-To facilitate eastward expansion beyond Hangu Pass, Duke Xiao ordered the construction of the Jique Palace and a new capital in 350 BCE based on the urban models of Lu and Wei.
+To facilitate eastward expansion beyond Hangu Pass, Duke Xiao ordered the construction of the Jique Palace and a new capital in 350 BC based on the urban models of Lu and Wei.
 In the following year, the capital was moved from Liyang to Xianyang, and the second phase of reforms was implemented.

 The main policies included: eliminating the well-field system, introducing private land ownership and transfer rights, enforcing county-level administration, introducing poll taxes, standardizing weights and measures, burning private philosophical texts, promoting legal clarity, restricting influence from private clans, banning itinerant officials, and enforcing residential registration laws.

 Following the reforms, Qin became wealthy and powerful.
 Citizens were prosperous, theft disappeared, and the countryside was peaceful.
 People were brave in public service but avoided private conflict.
 In recognition, King Xian of Zhou granted Duke Xiao the title of hegemon, and envoys from many states came to offer congratulations.
-In 348 BCE, Marquis Zhao of Han visited Qin to conclude a truce.
-In 342 BCE, Duke Xiao sent Crown Prince Si (later King Huiwen of Qin) to lead 92 Western Rong tribes to pay tribute to King Xian of Zhou, symbolizing Qin's leadership in the west.
+In 348, Marquis Zhao of Han visited Qin to conclude a truce.
+In 342, Duke Xiao sent Crown Prince Si (later King Huiwen of Qin) to lead 92 Western Rong tribes to pay tribute to King Xian of Zhou, symbolizing Qin's leadership in the west.